orionHong/Post-Fix-Evaluation/README.md

 A program that can evaluate post-fix calculation.
 <br> *e.g.* 4 5 7 - +  evaluates to 6, since 4 - 5 = -1 and -1 + 7 = 6

-## Tools used
+## Highlights
-- Framework: Java Swing, MVC.
+- Java, NetBeans
-- IDE: NetBeans
+- MVC Pattern
--  Abstract Data Type: Stack (actually main goals for this project is to fully understand stack's usage
+- Abstract Data Type: Stack (actually the main goal for this project is to fully understand the usage of Stack)

 <br>